Approximately 10 Million new cases and 1.5 Million deaths annually.

 Bacille Calmette-Guérin (BCG) vaccine is available for newborns and infants.

-Effectiveness of BCG vaccine is significantly
+Effectiveness of BCG vaccine is significantly lower for adults and elderly populations.

 Trials are currently on-going.